GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stats ::= stat [';'|'\n'] stats

-Statements in daScript are comparable to the C-Family languages (C/C++, Java, C#, etc.): assignment, function calls, program flow control structures etc. plus some custom statement like block, struct, and initializers (will be covered in detail later in this document).
+Statements in daScript are comparable to those in C-family languages (C/C++, Java, C#, etc.): there are assignments, function calls, program flow control structures, etc.  There are also some custom statements like blocks, structs, and initializers (which will be covered in detail later in this document).
 Statements can be separated with a new line or ';'.